armpitMFG/OSSM-Parts/README.md

     //      This will vary by part in this repo, the majority being "MIT License" for full open source
     //      There will be an occasional "CC BY-NC-SA 4.0" non-commercial license for parts that have
     //        taken me considerable time to develop
+    //      Unless a license is present, assume "MIT License"